Collections

 |---|---|---|---|

-searchableFields | string[] | All text/textarea/email fields | Fields to include in search |
+searchableFields | string[] | All text/textarea/email fields | Fields included in search queries. |

-minSearchLength | number | 2 | Minimum query length to trigger search |
+minSearchLength | number | 2 | Minimum query length before search runs. |

 indexes